isovector/reasonablypolymorphic.com/wip/theorems-for-free.markdown

 [wadler]: https://homepages.inf.ed.ac.uk/wadler/
 [tff]: http://ecee.colorado.edu/ecen5533/fall11/reading/free.pdf

-The thesis of the paper is that given a most-general[^mostgeneral] polymorphic type signature, we can generate for free a theorem to which any inhabitant of such a type must adhere.
+The thesis of the paper is that given a most-general (taking as few constraints on its values as possible) polymorphic type signature, we can generate for free a theorem to which any inhabitant of such a type must adhere.

-[^mostgeneral]: TODO(sandy)

 Translating into familiar Haskell notation, Wadler gives the following example: